DiogoMatos00/AC_2020_2021/README.md

 ### Objective

-- This Project has made in Assembly MIPS.
+- This Project has been made in Assembly MIPS.
-- This program can perform various mathematical operations such as :
+- This program can perform various mathematical operations, such as :
   * Sen
   * Cos
   * Square Root